modelab/grasshopper-primer/en/1-foundations/1-6/1_What is a Mesh.md

 |13.| Connect the Result (R) output of the **Merge** component to the Faces (F) input of the **Construct Mesh** component|||

 ![IMAGE](images/1-6-1/exercise-02.png)
->The default Vertices list of **Construct Mesh** only has 4 points, but the **Mesh Triangle** component uses an index of 4, which would correspond to the fifth point in a list.
+>The default Vertices (V) list of **Construct Mesh** only has 4 points, but our **Mesh Triangle** component uses an index of 4, which would correspond to the fifth point in a list.
 Since there are not enough vertices, the **Construct Mesh** component gives an error.
 To fix it, we will provide our own list of points.

 ||||
 |--|--|--|